cfpb/design-system/docs/pages/links.md

           </p>
       - variation_is_deprecated: false
         variation_name: Link with icon
-        variation_description: >-
-          Each icon should be used exclusively and consistently for one action.
+        variation_description: Each icon should be used exclusively and consistently for one action.
+An icon should appear after the text it represents.
+The only exception is the back button, where the icon should appear before the link's text.
-          The color and font size of an icon should be the same as the text it represents, including state changes.
 Icons should never be underlined.

-          When paired with an inline link, an icon should be placed to the right of the text it represents.
-When paired with a standalone link, an icon should usually be placed to the right of the text it represents.
-In certain specific scenarios, for example a link that takes the user back to a previous page, the icon should be placed to the left of the text it represents.
         variation_implementation: >-